okfn/opendataeditor/portal/content/docs/documentation/table-error-list.md

 ## Errors detected automatically

-This type of error occurs when the structure of the data is not as expected.
-For example, the number of columns in a row is different from the number of columns in the header.
+**This type of error occurs when the structure of the data is not as expected.** For example, the number of columns in a row is different from the number of columns in the header.

 ### Header missing

-This error occurs when the header row is empty.
+**This error occurs when the header row is empty**.
 The header row should contain the names of the columns:

 ```
 ,
 1,2
 3,4

+File to reproduce the error
 ```

 :::note